 After completing its investigation, the Demand Review Committee determined that certain restricted stock awards and certain performance based awards were granted in violation of the 2012 Plan and the DGCL.
 A total of 1,129,247 shares of Common Stock were purportedly issued (or issuable) pursuant to those awards (which total includes 776,798 shares to be ratified, 292,449 shares to be surrendered for cash payments and 60,000 shares which were previously surrendered for cash payments, all as described below and on Annex I).
 The Demand Review Committee also determined that certain stock option awards were granted in violation of the 2012 Plan, the 2006 Plan, the 2000 Plan and the DGCL.
-As of the date of this proxy statement, a total of 77,500 shares of Common Stock were purportedly issued on exercise of those awards, and a total of 145,270 shares of Common Stock purportedly remain exercisable pursuant to certain of those awards (which total includes awards to be ratified exercisable for 100,270 shares and awards to be surrendered for no cash consideration that otherwise would be exercisable for 45,000 shares, all as described below and on Annex II).
+As of the date of this proxy statement, a total of 77,500 shares of Common Stock were purportedly issued on exercise of those awards, and a total of 145,270 shares of Common Stock purportedly remain exercisable for no cash consideration that otherwise would be exercisable for 45,000 shares, all as described below and on Annex II).
 Annex II attached to this proxy statement describes each of these awards and the applicable Plan that the awards were purportedly granted under.